LSU First Wellness

 The $25 monthly wellness credit will be applied towards your monthly LSU First premium during the 2022 Plan Year.

 No paperwork or form is necessary.
 The wellness exam and lab work will be identified through the claim(s) that your provider submits to WebTPA.
 If you do not see the wellness credit applied to your paycheck, please contact WebTPA no later than February 15, 2022 to inquire about your eligibility.

 To confirm you have met the wellness exam and lab work requirement, please contact WebTPA by phone at 855-346-5781 or email at firstname.lastname@example.org.
 You may also check your paystub to see if the credit has been applied, either as a separate line item or as a credit to your total monthly deduction.
 You can find a list of the 2022 LSU Health Plan premiums on the LSU First homepage sidebar.

 The results of your preventive visit and biometric screening are personal and confidential and will not be shared with your employer.

 A typical screening usually consists of height, weight, BMI measurements, and blood pressure as well as blood work to test for cholesterol and blood sugar.
 The lab work may vary by individual based on gender, age, and family history.
 Note that there may be some out-of-pocket costs if seeking care outside of the First Choice network.

-eQ Health will reach out directly to those who are deemed an eligible participant via phone and mail.
+HighCare Health will reach out directly to those who are identified as eligible participant via phone, email, and mail.
 Please verify that your Human Resource Management office and WebTPA have your correct contact information.
 Failure to participate in Care Coordination for those specifically identified will be at risk of losing the wellness credit mid-year.